- The Reedy River

 We will teach volunteers about the importance of rain gardens, riparian buffer zones, native plants, and proper identification and removal of invasive plant species - specifically hand-pulling invasive plant species and small saplings.

 We will focus on the rain garden areas.
 Qualified personnel will be present to help volunteers correctly identify desirable versus undesirable vegetation, making this a great opportunity for all experience levels!

 Rain gardens, or bioretention areas, are shallow landscaped depressions designed to collect, temporarily store, filter, and infiltrate stormwater runoff from developed sites.
 They help protect streams and rivers by improving stormwater quality and by mimicking natural hydrology to help reduce runoff, channel erosion, and flooding.
 The rain gardens in the Stables area of Cleveland Park need the non-native invasive plant species removed to ensure they are able to perform properly and stay functional and beautiful for years to come.

 Please come prepared to get dirty -- long pants & closed toe shoes are strongly recommended.
-Please bring a water bottle, sun protection, gardening gloves if you have them, and any other supplies you will need to feel comfortable in a group outdoors.
+Please bring a water bottle, sun protection/rain gear, gardening gloves if you have them, and any other supplies you will need to feel comfortable in a group outdoors.
 All other supplies and tools will be provided.

 We will follow up with additional details via email to registered individuals prior to the event.
 Thank you for your interest in supporting Friends of the Reedy River!
 We look forward to seeing you soon!

 150 Woodland Way

 Greenville, South Carolina 29607